 Canada is transforming into an increasingly urban nation.
 Toronto, Montreal and Vancouver are now home to more than one-third of all Canadians.
 Inside the city, great inequality can exist: Toronto is home to the greatest rate of child poverty in all of Canada, for example.

 I moved from a suburban upbringing and embraced life in the city during my early adulthood.
 In Ottawa, I skated home on the Rideau Canal in the winter and stopped to smell the tulips in the spring.
 In summer I could hear the jazz festival near city hall down the street -- no car needed for fun or groceries.

-Now in Toronto, I love taking the frequent streetcars, cycling for errands, going to a unique brewery in The Annex and head to the waterfront when I need a break from it all.
+Now in Toronto, I love taking the frequent streetcars, cycling for errands, going to a unique brewery in The Junction and head to the waterfront when I need a break the buzz.

 However, one doesn’t need to travel far to feel the pressures of city living.
 Overcrowded streetcars and subway platforms, the rising cost of housing, a shelter system that leaves many residents outside during cold winters.
 Political leaders maintain a status quo that can’t accommodate the rate of change that is happening in our homes and streets.
 We need residents to be as informed and empowered as possible to assert our power at city hall and beyond.

 Based on my experience organizing technology conferences like Dx3, Big Data Toronto and Beautiful Minds Canada, Central was created to educate residents through expert analysis of urban issues and create a better city for everyone.

 I believe that educating people about the complex issues facing our city is the first step in making progress to solve them.

 Since our first event in July 2018, Central has embraced these values: